bob123456678/TrainControl/Readme.md

 * Download locomotive, layout, and route information from the CS2/CS3
 * View S88 feedback
 * Progammatic layout control via Java API (uses CAN protocol - [see documentation](src/examples/Readme.md))
-* Graph model for dynamic layout modeling and fully autonomous train operation
+* (Beta) Graph model for dynamic layout modeling and fully autonomous train operation

 **Requirements:**

 * Requires a Marklin Central Station 2 or Central Station 3 connected to your network
 * Must connect to the same network as the CS2/CS3 (Wi-Fi or ethernet)
-* CS2/CS3 CAN bus and broadcasting must be enabled in the settings
+* CS2/CS3 CAN bus and broadcasting needs to be enabled in the settings

 **Limitations:**

-* The current version has only been tested with the CS2
+* Automatic layout download only works with CS2, not CS3 (static layout files can be loaded if desired)
-* CS2 IP address must be manually entered (recommend configurating a static IP in your router)
+* Central Station IP address must be manually entered (recommend configurating a static IP in your router)

+** Layouts with the CS3 **

+This program was originally written to import and display layouts created/configured from within the CS2.
+Because the CS3 uses a different layout file format than the CS2, this program does not currently support displaying CS3 layouts.
+Also, the CS3 has its own web-based UI which can also be used as an alternative.

+However, even when using a CS3, you can view CS2 layouts in this program as follows:
+- Create an empty folder on your PC
+- Export `/config/gleisbild.cs2` and `/config/gleisbilder/*` to this folder, maintaining the same folder structure
+- Start TrainControl and within the Settings tab, click on "Choose Local Data Folder", then select the path to your folder
+- The static local layout will now be shown in the Layout tab

+If you change the local files, clicking on "Sync with CS2" will update the layouts.
+This effectively lets you customize the layouts, even without a CS2.

+Some sample files are included in the `cs2_sample_layout` folder.

 **Building the project from source:**